IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/unit_models/cross_flow_heat_exchanger_1D.rst

 .. module:: idaes.models_extra.power_generation.unit_models.cross_flow_heat_exchanger_1D

 This model is for a cross flow heat exchanger between two gases.
 The gas in the shell has a straight path, while the gas in the tubes snakes back and forth across the shell's path.
+Note that the ``finite_elements`` option in the shell and tube control volume configs should be set to an integer factor of ``number_passes`` in order for the discretization equations to make sense as a cross-flow heat exchanger.

 Example
 -------